jona-sassenhagen/statfail/statfail.md

 ## Simulation Result
 When 20% of the variance in the primary outcome was explained by the nuisance variable, we observed one false positive (a significant primary test where no difference in the nuisance levels was detected) for every two detected false positives (50.6% nondetected surplus positives).
 We also observed a similar number of false negatives.
 When 1% of the variance was explained by the nuisance parameter, we observed two nondetected false positives for every three detected false positives (66% nondetected surplus positives), and a similar number of false negatives.
+In total, we observed false positive rates inflated by up to 30%.
 The results are presented graphically in Figure 1.
 We conclude that the ratio of problematic cofounds by nuisance parameters is extremely badly controlled by treating nuisance parameters as dependent variables.

 # Survey: Prevalence of the problem in B&L